KYUSHU UNIVERSITYe教員ハンドブック

 In response to GDPR: General Data Protection Regulations which came into force on May 2018, Kyushu University posted our privacy policy on our website (https://www.kyushu-u.ac.jp/en/website/privacypolicy).

 When receiving personal data of foreign students or researchers, please ask them to access and check the website above.
-If there is any matter that cannot be covered with the listed privacy policy, please contact the Information Disclosure Office.
+If there is any matter that cannot be covered with the listed privacy policy, please contact the Records Management Office.

 *Appropriate acquisition